Table of Contents

 Talent demand and shortages

 The demand for skilled tech professionals remains high, driven by the rapid and widespread expansion of digital transformations across industries and among employers of all sizes.
 As companies seek to staff the roles required to support their business goals, they face competition.
 The U.S. Bureau of Labor Statistics reports that computer and information technology jobs are expected to expand by 13% in the near term, despite concerns having been raised for over a decade about potential shortages.
 The Manpower Group found that the IT talent shortage is a significant issue for 70% of employers.
-IBM reports that technical skills related to AI, machine learning, process and workflow automation, cybersecurity, cloud computing, and systems architecture are in especially short supply and competitive.
+IBM reports that technical skills related to AI, machine learning, process and workflow automation, cybersecurity, cloud computing, and systems architecture are especially short and in high demand.
 Companies are increasingly focused on hiring for roles such as AI, data engineering, software engineering, and product management.

 Competition for talent

 Related to the supply and demand challenges is the fact that so many companies across industries are competing with the technology industry for the same or similar skill sets.
 Not only are industry titans competing with start-ups and emerging companies in their sector, but the broad digital transformation affecting companies across the spectrum is also increasingly impacting those organizations.
 Surveys have revealed that companies in many industries report skill gaps and associated recruiting woes with technology-skilled workers.
-Of those companies, 44% report a need to fill jobs in AI, machine learning, and data science, 39% in operations and support, 30% in cybersecurity, and 29% in technology process automation.
+Of those companies, 44% report a need to fill jobs in AI, machine learning, and data science; 39% in operations and support; 30% in cybersecurity; and 29% in technology process automation.

 Shrinking skill lifespans